The Amish Horse

 I was haunted by the Amish horse, and I didn’t know entirely why.
 I thought about him days and dreamed about him nights.
 It wasn’t just the tragedy of his life or the careless savagery of his slavemasters, or the beauty and depth of his eyes, or his profound withdrawal into himself.
 Nor was it my realization he probably cannot even lie down to ease the pain in his body.
 Or get back up again, if once he managed to lie down.

-I could not stop thinking about the Amish horse, or wanting to drive to the barn in Maine and just sit outside his stall and with him.
+I could not stop thinking about the Amish horse, or wanting to drive to the barn in Maine and just sit outside his stall and just be with him.
 I hoped the vet was wrong about his condition; I Googled DSLD in Horses, to see if there was any hope.
 When I read the articles I wept, and I understood at last why I am so obsessed by this animal.

 Degenerative suspensory ligament desmitis is the same as Ehlers-Danlos syndrome in humans.
 My daughter and her teenage daughter both have Ehlers-Danlos syndrome.